-To help you through this process, we’ve created a guide to give you a step up if your landlord runs a pet screening at the same time as your tenant screening.
-Read more to learn what to expect during a pet screening, tips to make a great impression, and how to create a pet resume.
+This guide will walk you through the pet screening process, offering tips for both landlords and tenants.
+Let’s go over what to expect during a pet screening, tips to make a great impression, and how to create a pet resume.

 What Tenants Should Expect During a Pet Screening

 Now that you’ve picked a possible rental, you have to prove your pet is a great match.
 Most pet screenings follow a similar process.
-Often, you and your pet will meet in-person with the landlord for an initial greeting.
-For the first step in the process, the landlord may go through basic commands with your pet like “sit” and “stay.”
-This will give them an idea of how your pet will react to commands coming from other people or tenants in the building.
+Often, you and your pet will meet in person with the landlord for an initial greeting.
+If you have a dog, the landlord may go through basic commands with them like “sit” and “stay.”
+This will give them an idea of how your dog will react to commands coming from other people or tenants in the building.

-Then, your pet may be walked around the building to see how they feel in their new environment and if they’re leash-aggressive or not.
-This is essentially a test run to watch your pet’s behavior in different potential scenarios, such as running into other dogs or kids.
+Then, your dog may be walked around the building to see how they feel in their new environment and if they’re leash-aggressive or not.
+This test run allows the landlord to watch your pet’s behavior in different potential scenarios, such as running into other dogs or kids.

 Things Pet Screeners and Landlords Look For